rocketas/spTest/README.md

 Is continuous integration or continuous deployment enabled?
 If so, where does it live?

 # Technologies used
+This application is built using a React frontend with a Node server and Express backend.
+The database is built using PostgresQL and it, as well as the rest of the application, is hosted using Heroku.

 #### React
 The React app is stored within the `/client` folder